Malcolm Jeng: Loan to Feyenoord

 On 1 September 2025, Jeng joined Dutch side Feyenoord on a season long loan with an option to buy.
+In his second game for Feyenoord, he suffered an Achilles tendon rupture and was recovering for the remainder of the loan term without making any additional appearances.

+Loan to Groningen

+On 30 July 2026, Jeng returned to the Netherlands and joined Groningen on loan with an option to buy.

 International career

 Born in Sweden, Jeng is of Gambian descent.
 In November 2024, he was called up to the Sweden U21s.